rot226/LoRaFlexSim-1.0.1/simulateur_lora_sfrd_4.0/README.md

 ## Features
 - Duty cycle enforcement to mimic real LoRa constraints
-- Optional node mobility with Bezier interpolation
+- Optional node mobility with Bezier interpolation or terrain-aware random waypoint movement
 - Multi-channel radio support
 - Advanced channel model with loss and noise parameters
 - Optional multipath fading with synchronised paths and external interference modeling
-- Correlated fading and 3D obstacle maps with automatic calibration
+- Correlated fading and 3D obstacle maps with automatic calibration.
+Obstacle or height maps can be loaded from JSON or plain text matrices
 - Antenna gains and cable losses for accurate link budgets
 - Optional LoRa spreading gain applied to SNR
 - Additional COST231 path loss, Okumura‑Hata model and 3D propagation via